Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Jannali has 28 active public transport stops offering a mix of train and bus services.
 These stops are served by 19 different routes, collectively facilitating 3,192 weekly passenger trips.
-Residents enjoy good transport accessibility, with an average distance of 206 meters to the nearest stop.
-The area is predominantly residential, with most commuters traveling outward.
-Cars remain the primary mode of transport at 78%, while trains account for 15%.
+Transport accessibility is deemed good, with residents on average located 206 meters from the nearest stop.
+Primarily residential, most commuters travel outward.
+Cars remain the dominant mode at 78%, while trains account for 15%.
 On average, there are 1.1 vehicles per dwelling.

-According to the 2021 Census, a high proportion of residents, 51.6%, work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 456 trips daily across all routes, translating to approximately 114 weekly trips per individual stop.
+According to the 2021 Census, a high 51.6% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 456 trips daily across all routes, equating to roughly 114 weekly trips per stop.

 Frequently Asked Questions - Transport